Tau-functions \`a la Dub\'edat and probabilities of cylindrical events for double-dimers and CLE(4): Toy example and the strategy of the proof

-Even if the aforementioned uniqueness issue is settled, it still might be problematic to extract the convergence of coefficients~$p_k^\delta$ from the convergence of functions~$\tau^\delta$ unless an a priori estimate similar to~\eqref{eq:estimate-of-pG} is available, cf. Remark~\ref{rem:non-uniqueness}.
+Even if the aforementioned existence and uniqueness issues are settled, it still might be problematic to extract the convergence of coefficients~$p_k^\delta$ from the convergence of functions~$\tau^\delta$ unless an a priori estimate similar to~\eqref{eq:estimate-of-pG} is available.
 Since, to the best of our knowledge, no explicit analogue of the Cauchy formula (which settles the toy case~$n=2$) on~$X_{\mathrm{unip}}$ is known if~$n>2$, we develop a set of general tools to analyze $\sl$-invariant entire functions on~$X_{\mathrm{unip}}$ as sketched below.

-Recall that the manifold~$X=\Hom(\pi_1(\Omega\setminus\{\lambda_1,\dots,\lambda_n\})\to\sl)$ can be viewed as~$\sl^n$ (a parametrization is given by a choice of generators of the fundamental group) and hence it carries the structure of an algebraic group whereas its subvariety~$X_{\mathrm{unip}}$ does not.
-Therefore, it is easier to analyze the ring of invariant functions on~$X$ first.
-Following Fock and Goncharov~\cite[Section~12]{FG} this goes as follows: